paudetseis/Telewavesim/README.md

 Installation, Usage, API documentation and Jupyter Notebooks are described at https://paudetseis.github.io/Telewavesim/

-#### Contribute
+#### Contributing

+All constructive contributions are welcome, e.g. bug reports, discussions or suggestions for new features.
+You can either [open an issue on GitHub](https://github.com/paudetseis/Telewavesim/issues) or make a pull request with your proposed changes.
+Before making a pull request, check if there is a corresponding issue opened and reference it in the pull request.
+If there isn't one, it is recommended to open one with your rationale for the change.
+New functionality or significant changes to the code that alter its behavior should come with corresponding tests and documentation.
+If you are new to contributing, you can open a work-in-progress pull request and have it iteratively reviewed.

-All contributions are welcome, e.g. report bugs, discuss or add new features.
-For example, the package could profit from including more elastic constants or additional noteboobs that describe published examples of teleseismic body-wave modeling.
+Examples of straightforward contributions include adding more elastic constants or notebooks that describe published examples of teleseismic body-wave modeling.
 Suggestions for improvements (speed, accuracy, etc.) are also welcome.

 #### References